 Be yourself – and be special!

-Krista Despotovic-Jacobson Be genuine in your application and essays.
-University admissions counselors can easily determine if a student is just saying what they think the university wants to hear or, in worst case scenarios, submitting an essay written by someone else!
+Be genuine in your application and essays.
+University admissions counsellors can easily determine if a student is just saying what they think the university wants to hear or, in worst case scenarios, submitting an essay written by someone else!
 They really do want to know who you are.
-This does require a lot of self-reflection which is difficult for many international students, but is a good exercise to identify your personal strengths and qualities.
+This does require a lot of self-reflection which can be difficult but is a good exercise to identify your personal strengths and qualities.

 Reflect on what sets you apart from your peers.
 What qualities do you have that make you stand out from the crowd?
-Write about it, make your essays reflect who you are and make them come alive with descriptive narrative so the reader can visualize the story.
-The average admissions counselor is reading hundreds of essays a week, make them want to read yours and find out the rest of the story!
+Write about it.
+Make your essays reflect who you are and make them come alive with descriptive narrative so the reader can visualise the story.
+The average admissions counsellor is reading hundreds of essays a week.
+Make them want to read yours and find out the rest of the story!

 Don’t leave things until the last minute!

-Sally Walker Plan your application process.
-Know your deadlines for applications, standardized testing registration and leave yourself plenty of time for application completion and essay writing.
+Plan your application process.
+Know your deadlines.
+Leave yourself plenty of time for application completion and essay writing.
 Reflect, edit and revise until you feel you have done your best work.
-If you are applying for the US, do take a test prep course!
+If you are applying to the US, do take a test prep course!
 Even the best student needs to prepare for the ACT or SAT.
 Don’t delay this!
 Ideally it should be taken early in the year before Graduation.

 Don’t stop working as soon as you’ve been accepted!

 US universities usually expect final grades to be sent even after you have committed yourself to a university.
 The expectation remains that you will end the year with grades similar to those you had at the time of the application.
 The universities can withdraw their offer of a place if your final grades show a large dip.
-Even if you are not applying to the US, keeping up a good work ethic will stand you in good stead for University, where you will need even more discipline than when you have parents and teachers to keep you on track!
+Even if you are not applying to the US, keeping up a good work ethic will stand you in good stead for University.

 Help your teachers write good references!

-Ellyn Lewis Choose teachers for your recommendation based on your relationship with them.
+Choose teachers for your reference based on your relationship with them.
 Who really knows you well, in which classes are you an active participant, in which classes do you really shine?
-In most cases, recommenders do not need to be tied into a student’s intended major.
+In most cases, referees do not need to be tied into a student’s intended major.